 \subsection{Evaluations}

-Firstly, we compare pipeline variants on HMBD-51 .
 Table \ref{tab:hmdb51f} shows that the second- and third-order pooling ({\em SO}) and ({\em TO}) without our eigenvalue/spectral MaxExp underperform, with ({\em TO}) being worse than ({\em SO}), as without MaxExp, third-order descriptors are poorly estimated.
 The accuracy between MaxExp and HDP differs by $\sim\!0.25\%$ accuracy which validates our assumptions that EPN with MaxExp is in fact equivalent to the Heat Diffusion Process.
-Finally, third-order descriptors combined with MaxExp and IDT achieve $87.2\%$ accuracy and outperform ({\em SO}) by $1.5\%$ accuracy.
+Finally, third-order descriptors combined with MaxExp and IDT achieve $87.2\%$ accuracy and outperform ({\em SO}) by $1.5\%$.

-Table \ref{tab:yupf} shows that the accuracy on YUP++ attained by third-order descriptors ({\em TO}) is $\sim\!0.6\%$ higher than the accuracy of ({\em SO}).
-Results on YUP++ are close to saturation thus we do not expect big gains, yet we outperform other methods in the literature \eg, T-ResNet of \cite{yuppp} by $5.6\%$ accuracy.
+Table \ref{tab:yupf} shows that the accuracy on YUP++ obtained by third-order descriptors ({\em TO}) is $\sim\!0.6\%$ higher than the accuracy of ({\em SO}).
+Results on YUP++ are close to saturation thus we do not expect big gains, yet we outperform other methods in the literature, \eg, T-ResNet of \cite{yuppp} by $5.6\%$.

 Table \ref{tab:mpiif} shows the results on MPII.
 For MPII, we have applied human-centric crops and used both IDT and I3D auxiliary features (I3D network was used with subsequences and global sequences subsampled to length 64).
 The third-order descriptor scored $80.4\%$ mAP \vs $77.3\%$ attained by second-order pooling.
 We note that with $d\!=\!520$ and $d\!=\!60$ (we say $d$ but we mean $4d'$ here), second- and third-order descriptors contained 135K and 37820 unique coefficients, respectively.
 Decreasing $d$ for second-order descriptors did not help improve results which shows the benefit of third-order descriptors.
-Our best score gains $\sim\!4.9\%$ over the state-of-the-art GRP+ID method.
+Our best score gains $\sim\!4.9\%$ over the state-of-the-art GRP+IDT method.

-\section{CONCLUSION}
+\section{Conclusion}

 We have established a connection between Eigenvalue Power Normalization via the MaxExp operator with the Heat Diffusion Process.
 We have shown that MaxExp approximates HDP but does not require the Laplacian matrix.
-We have applied MaxExp to higher-order tensor descriptors and obtained Tensors Power Normalization metric endowed with $\binom{d}{r}$ `detectors' of the likelihood if at least one higher-order occurrence is `projected' into one of $\binom{d}{r}$ subspaces of dimension $r$ represented by the tensor.
-Our experiments show that third-order descriptors outperform second-order.
+We have applied MaxExp to higher-order tensor descriptors and obtained Tensor Power Normalization metric endowed with $\binom{d}{r}$ `detectors' of the likelihood if at least one higher-order occurrence is `projected' into one of $\binom{d}{r}$ subspaces of dimension $r$ represented by the tensor.
+Our experiments on action recognition show that third-order descriptors outperform second-order.